aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-organics-api/README.md

 * Create a new POST route that uses the `addOrder` function from `server/db/orders.js`.
   * `addOrder` accepts an order.
 It should have the same shape as the `cart` array we have in Redux on our client side (i.e. you shouldn't need to reformat the cart data).
   * This route doesn't need to return anything, so it would make sense for your route to simply respond with a `201 (Created)`, and then return `null`.
-* Test your route works as expected with a tool like Postman or Insomnia before continuing to the client side.
+* Test your route works as expected with a tool like Insomnia before continuing to the client side.
 Also browse your `dev.sqlite3` file to ensure your order is being inserted.
 You should see rows added to both the `orders` and `orders_products` tables.

 <br>